 But there are some differences to pay attention to when buying a Bluetooth tracker, and we’re not just talking about the obvious ones, like shape and color.

-Bluetooth trackers have a battery that can last between 6 months to 2 years and in most cases, the batteries are either rechargeable or replaceable or offer a discounted renewal program for the whole tracker when the battery is non-replaceable .
+Bluetooth trackers have a battery that can last between 1 to 2 years and in most cases, the batteries are either rechargeable or replaceable or offer a discounted renewal program for the whole tracker when the battery is non-replaceable.

 Bluetooth trackers with rechargeable batteries typically have the shortest battery life and need to be recharged anywhere from every week to every 3 months.
 In most cases, you can recharge them using a standard USB mini charger (the same you'd use for older smartphones).

 Ones with replaceable batteries can last anywhere between 6 months to 2 years depending on the model.
 Once the battery runs out, you can buy a new battery and replace it yourself.
-The replaceable batteries are usually one of the coin-shaped ones, which you can find in most shops and online.
+The replaceable batteries are usually standard coin-shaped batteries that you can find in most shops and online.
 They will cost between 1 – 5 $, depending on the brand.

-Some smart trackers require a specialized tool to open the tracker and replace the battery, which most tracker manufacturers will include in your order.
+Some smart trackers require a specialized tool to open the tracker and replace the battery and most tracker manufacturers will include such tools in your order.
+Mostly, you can use your fingernails, a nail file, or a pocket knife to open them and replace the battery.

-The costs of replacing a tracker every year are a bit higher than just replacing the battery, but the good news is these discounts usually apply to any tracker the company offers, so you can upgrade your tracker to the newest model or just go with a different color to change it up.
+The costs of replacing a tracker every year are a bit higher than just replacing the battery, but the good news is these discounts usually apply to almost any tracker the company offers.
+You can upgrade your tracker to the newest model or just go with a different color to change it up.

 2. Range

-Any technology based on Bluetooth will work optimally at a range of up to 30 feet.
-With Bluetooth or BLE trackers this range is extended to about 100 feet and a handful of companies have further stretched this so that your phone can stay connected to your tracker even at distances of 200 feet.
+Any technology that is based on Bluetooth will work optimally at a range of up to about 100 feet.
+With Bluetooth or BLE trackers this range is extended to about 200 - 300 feet so that your phone can stay connected to your tracker across your house and not give off false disconnect alerts.

 Companies will usually list the maximum range of a tracker in their product descriptions, so make sure to check out a few independent reviews before buying.